steemit/smt-whitepaper/smt-manual/manual.md

 Traditionally blockchains compute inflation on a per-block basis, as block production rewards are the main (often, only) means of inflation.

-However, there is no good reason to couple inflation to block production for SMT's.
-In fact, SMT's have no block rewards, since they have no blocks (the underlying functionality of block production being supplied by the Steem witnesses, who are rewarded with Steem).
+However, there is no good reason to couple inflation to block production for SMTs.
+In fact, SMTs have no block rewards, since they have no blocks (the underlying functionality of block production being supplied by the Steem witnesses, who are rewarded with Steem).

 Repeating inflation at regular intervals can be enabled by adding `interval_seconds` and `interval_count` to the `token_inflation_event` data structure.
 The result is a new data structure called `token_inflation_event_seq_v1`: